-• In CD mode, pressing the control for less than three seconds results in slow forward action.
+- In the tape mode, tape direction will automatically reverse when the end of the tape is reached. - In CD mode, pressing the control for less than three seconds results in slow forward action.
 Pressing the control for more than three seconds results in fast forward action.